 Q) What was the impetus behind setting up Stowaway London and how did you get started?

 Well, it was really to combine Sam’s expertise and my love/hobby for interiors.
 Also, a big part of it was to start and set up something that was totally ours – I was really fed up with working in an office.
 To have the freedom to do and to go where ever we wanted had a real appeal to it.

 Q) What in particular sparked your interest in the vintage market?

-Sam comes from a family of antiques dealers, he has been around it all his life so there was no escaping it for him but as a newcomer I am attracted to the rarity of pieces and never knowing what you might find.
+Sam comes from a family of antique dealers, he has been around it all his life so there was no escaping it for him but as a newcomer, I am attracted to the rarity of pieces and never knowing what you might find.